 TSS is a systemic illness, which means that it affects the whole body.
-It can be caused by one of two different types of bacteria, Staphylococcus aureus and Streptococcus pyogenes — although toxic shock that is caused by the Streptococcus bacteria is rarer.
+It's caused by two types of bacteria, Staphylococcus aureus (often called staph) and Streptococcus pyogenes (often called strep), with most cases related to staph bacteria.
 These bacteria can produce toxins.
 In some people whose bodies can't fight these toxins, the immune system reacts.
 This reaction causes the symptoms associated with TSS.

 Symptoms of TSS occur suddenly.
 Because it's an illness that is caused by a toxin, many of the body's organ systems are affected.

 The signs and symptoms of TSS include:

 The average time before symptoms appear for TSS is 2 to 3 days after an infection with Staphylococcus or Streptococcus, although this can vary depending on the infection.

 Your risk of getting TSS is already low.
 But you can lower it even more by following these common-sense precautions: